bnegrao/amazon-search-terms/README.md

 **Query Params:**
 * `keyword`: REQUIRED.
 The term to be searched.
 * `timeoutMilis`: OPTIONAL.
 The timeout value in miliseconds to wait for the results.
 Default: 10000 (10 seconds).
-* `showSearchResults`: OPTIONAL.
+* `showSearchResult`: OPTIONAL.
 When true, shows the list of terms found, without pagination.
 Default: false.

 **Response Codes:** 200 - Success.